Samarjiit/portfolio/README.md

 # portfolio
-created my portfolio by using html,css and javascript
+created my portfolio website by using html,css and javascript